david-c-street/tech-writing-samples/index.md

-It looks the rating column in the Play Store has over a thousand NaN (not a number) entries.
+It looks like the rating column in the Play Store has over a thousand NaN (not a number) entries.
 Let's take a closer look.

 **Show the values for a few rows with "NaN" ratings**